 Awarding Institution University of Reading

 Teaching Institution University of Reading

 Length of Programme 4 years

+Length of Programme with placement/year abroad

-Accreditation University of Reading
+Accreditation N/A

 Programme information and content

 The programme in Art aims to develop individual creative enquiry informed by an understanding of art history, theory and contemporary practice.
 The programme fosters investigative, critically reflective and independent learning through the study, debate and practice of contemporary art in historical, theoretical, social and cultural contexts.
 It is structured to enable you to develop critical practice in a supportive environment that enables the intellectual and technical production of art.